 Just like petrol or diesel engine cars, the consumption of electric cars depends on the model and the manufacturer.
 However, we don’t talk about “litres per one hundred kilometres”, but about “kilowatt hours per one hundred kilometres”.

-Most electric vehicles cover between 80 and 100 kilometres with 10 kWh.
+Most electric vehicles can cover up to 100 kilometres with 15 kWh.
 Their low energy loss makes means that they are not very energy intensive.
 While petrol or diesel engines convert a maximum of 35 % of this energy into driving force, an electric car reaches 90 % and more.

 Nevertheless, it is difficult to determine how much it costs to “fill up with electricity”, i.e. to recharge a battery, because: